What is the Working in Recovery program at FHE?

 We have licensed and Ph.D. clinicians and psychologists to support you in your recovery process.
 We have case managers that follow you from admission to discharge to assist you in various life areas.

 Working in Recovery Program Features:

 The unique feature of the Working in Recovery program is the peer-support model of care.
 In this program, you will be with the same cohort throughout your stay that has a similar situation to your own.
 By being around those that have the same struggles, you can develop and strong support system to assist you throughout your recovery process.

-The Working in Recovery Program has its own curriculum specifically designed to complement all offerings of the Florida House Experience.
+The Working in Recovery Program has its own curriculum specifically designed to complement all offerings of FHE Health.
 In addition, we also offer robust Case Management, Holistic Services, Family Therapy, Group and Individual Therapy, state of the art Neurorehabilitation Program, Behavioral Health, and Aftercare and Sober Living.
-The Florida House Experience understands that addiction is complex and that there is no single treatment that will work for everyone.
+FHE Health understands that addiction is complex and that there is no single treatment that will work for everyone.
 We utilize a multidimensional, Collaborative Care model to ensure that our clients receive the quality of care that most benefits.
 Other care components include Medicine and Psychiatry.